gSchool/HTTPQuestions/README.md

 -X: request <command>  (HTTP) Specifies a custom request method to use when communicating  with the HTTP server.
 The specified request method will be used instead of the method otherwise  used  (which  defaults  to GET).

 * What is TCP/IP?
 How does it interact with HTTP?

+-TCP/IP or Transmission Control Protocol/Internet Protocol, is a set of networking protocols that allows two or more computers to communicate.
+The TCP/IP has 4 layers that are use to flow the information:
+- application layer;
+- Transport layer;
+- network layer;
+- data link layer;

+The application layer of TCP/IP protocol suite is the top layer and includes applications that use transport layer protocols to deliver the data to destination computers.
+The Hypertext Transfer Protocol (HTTP) is used to transfer files that make up the Web pages of the World Wide Web.

 * Does HTTP break the data that is being sent into small packets?
 If not, what protocol is responsible for it?

+No, The HTTP layer is no responsible for that.
+That is the TCP Transport layer's work.
+The TCP divides the data coming from the application layer into proper sized chunks and then passes these chunks onto the network.